jodymgustafson/ana-log/readme.md

 #### Passing in an object
     logger.error(myObject);

-*Note: The object will be formatted to a json string*
+*Note: The object will be formatted to a json string using JSON.stringify*

 #### Using a function
     logger.info(() => "Hello " + name);